 The minority interest put is valued at its contractually determined value.
 The fair values for the embedded derivatives and interest rate swap are based on quoted market prices from various banks for similar instruments.

 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS (dollars and shares in millions, except per share data)
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 FORWARD-LOOKING STATEMENTS